-This counterfactual demonstrates (see Figure 6.1) that work requirements are almost entirely responsible for the increase in employment across sites, matching very well the forecasted impact of the full treatment at each site.
+This counterfactual demonstrates (see Figure 11) that work requirements are almost entirely responsible for the increase in employment across sites, matching very well the forecasted impact of the full treatment at each site.
 Although reducing participation through time limits does not have much of an effect on employment, these results indicate that increasing employment can conversely have a moderate effect on participation, which decreases by as much as 5 percentage points 5 years after random assignment.

-Table 6.1 reports negative effects on skill outcomes and welfare, with credible intervals that contain zero in all but on case.
-Participants in MFIP appear to experience welfare losses (point estimate is a loss of 0.8% in consumption equivalent terms).
-This is likely from the "punitive" dimension of work requirements, embodied by the nonpecuniary cost parameter α_R .
+Table 8 reports negative effects on skill outcomes and welfare, with credible intervals that contain zero in all but on case.
+Participants in MFIP appear to experience behavioral skill losses (the point estimate is a loss of 12% of a standard deviation).
+This is likely from the estimated negative impacts of paid care on outcomes.